dmbarbour/wikilon/docs/ApplicationModel.md

 Awelon can easily evaluate in context of undefined words.
 A convenient idea is to treat undefined words as having a 'future' definition, to be fulfilled by human or software agents.
 Evaluation then usefully proceeds in context of multiple futures, enabling intermediate observations that do not depend on the definition of the future.

 Unlike command pattern, futures and promises can be fully monotonic.
 This is a very valuable feature.
 It means we do not need to recompute our views after an update.
-Instead, we can checkpoint and continue our computations as needed, without backtracking.
+If the entire dictionary is monotonic, we can simply checkpoint and continue our computations as needed, without backtracking.

 ## Dictionary Objects